-Information on the TRACS system and software able to communicate with the TRACS system can be found at http://portal.hud.gov/hudportal/HUD?src=/program offices/housing/mfh/trx/trxsum
+Information on the TRACS system and software able to communicate with the TRACS system can be found at http://portal.hud.gov/hudportal/HUD?src=/program\offices/housing/mfh/trx/trxsum

 Note: Projects seeking points in this category should carefully review the definition of State Referral Network Units and understand the requirements and implications.
 Projects seeking points in this category are strongly encouraged to develop relationships with social service providers to understand the housing barriers that Supportive Housing Populations face and ways a Project can mitigate those housing barriers.
-Projects seeking points in this category will be required to submit and receive approval of a Statewide Referral Network Agreement, available on the Website, prior execution of an Extended Use Agreement.